 In their work, compliance directors need to coordinate the actions of IT workers, care providers, financial professionals, and outside bodies like insurance companies and regulatory entities.
 Learning how to listen to each of those separate departments and knowing how to develop and communicate policies that each department can implement successfully are the main tasks of a compliance director.

 The work of a compliance director can be categorized into two tiers: external compliance duties and internal compliance duties.

 External compliance duties consist of interpreting regulations that are imposed from outside of the workplace.
 It means studying new governmental regulations and devising policies that can be implemented to help an institution align with them.
 This portion of a compliance director’s job comes and goes in phases that align with the political tides.

-Internal compliance duties involve ensuring that the workplace is adhering to its own systems of control and successfully following internal policies which have been devised to comply with external rules and regulations.
-This is the bread and butter of a compliance director’s work, ensuring that the organization is operating ethically and efficiently.
+Internal compliance duties involve ensuring that the workplace is adhering to its systems of control and successfully following internal policies devised to comply with external rules and regulations.
+This is the bread and butter of a compliance director’s work, ensuring that the organization operates ethically and efficiently.